CoreumFoundation/coreum/x/feemodel/spec/README.md

 ## Abstract

-This document specifies the feemodel module of the Cosmos SDK.

-The feemodel module is responsible for calculating minimum gas price required by the chain based on the [parameters](03_params.md) of fee model.
+This document specifies the feemodel module.
+The module is responsible for calculating minimum gas price required by the chain based on the [parameters](03_params.md) of fee model.

 There are four regions on the fee model curve:
  - between 0 and *long average block gas* where gas price goes down exponentially from `InitialGasPrice` to gas price with maximum discount (`InitialGasPrice * (1 -MaxDiscount)`)